Ye Yonglie

 Ye Yonglie (叶永烈 (Yè Yǒngliè), 30 August 1940 – 15 May 2020) was a Chinese writer of science fiction and biographies.
 A few of his stories have been translated into English in The Road to Science Fiction series and elsewhere.
-During the "Anti-Spiritual Pollution Campaign" his works were attacked and a story he wrote in 1985 was suppressed for suggesting AIDS had entered the country.
+During the Anti-Spiritual Pollution Campaign his works were attacked and a story he wrote in 1985 was suppressed for suggesting AIDS had entered the country.
 As a biographer he wrote on early figures in the People's Republic of China.
 He also visited North Korea, and wrote a book The Real DPRK (真实的朝鲜) which was banned in that country and China.

+Ye wrote a short story named Ba Jin's Dream, which imagines an effort to develop Ba Jin's proposal for a museum of the Cultural Revolution.
+In the fictional piece, Ye portrays himself as a secretary of the Shanghai Museum Society which establishes a committee to plan the museum.
+After a Kafkaesque effort to obtain the necessary government approvals, the short story ends with the committee laughing bitterly over its failed dream.